paulmelis/bob/README.md

 ## Introduction

 Do you write a lot of little C++ programs that consist of only one source file?
+But

-1. You don't want to keep typing long compilation commands to specify include paths, dependencies, preprocessor switches, etc?
+1. you don't want to keep typing long compilation commands to specify include paths, dependencies, preprocessor switches, etc?
-2. Tou don't want to write a Makefile or shell script to overcome point 1?
+2. you also don't want to write a Makefile or shell script to overcome point 1, as the source is a single file only?

 Then BOB may be of interest.
-It allows you to store build information at the start of the source file, which BOB then parses to construct and execute the compilation.
+It allows you to store build information at the start of the source file, which BOB then parses to construct and execute the compilation command.
 It supports dependencies based on pkg-config, or the legacy way of specifying include directories, library directories and libraries to link manually.